Call our licensed insurance agents (TTY 711)

 Why Do I Need My Medicare Card If I Have Medicare Advantage?

-Medicare Advantage (Part C) plans are sold by private insurance companies.
-All Medical Advantage plans offer the same benefits as Original Medicare and many have additional coverage beyond what Original Medicare offers.
+Private insurance companies sell Medicare Advantage (Part C) plans.
+All Medical Advantage plans offer the same benefits as Original Medicare, and many have coverage beyond what Original Medicare offers.

 How to Replace Your Medicare Advantage Card